pymupdf/PyMuPDF/docs/page.rst

    .. method:: bound()

       Determine the rectangle of the page.
 Same as property :attr:`Page.rect` below.
-For PDF documents this **usually** also coincides with objects :data:`MediaBox` and :data:`CropBox`, but not always.
+For PDF documents this **usually** also coincides with :data:`MediaBox` and :data:`CropBox`, but not always.
 For example, if the page is rotated, then this is reflected by this method -- the :attr:`Page.CropBox` however will not change.

       :rtype: :ref:`Rect`